mastertheblaster/octopus/README.md

-octopus projects          # List all projects octopus projects blah     # List projects containing a blah text in description octopus builds            # List all builds octopus builds blah       # List all builds containg a blah text in description
+octopus projects          # List all projects octopus projects blah     # List projects containing a blah text in description octopus builds-types      # List all builds octopus builds-types blah # List all builds containg a blah text in description
 ```